 Effective marketing and lead generation center primarily on knowing your customers.
 Demographic information about leads, such as age, gender, location, and income level, are important details you can use for your company’s growth strategies, but you shouldn’t stop there.

 Purchase intent gives you a clear picture of your target audience’s mindset.
 It tells you where they are on their customer journey and how close they are to taking advantage of your products or services.
-When you know how close they are to making a purchase, you can increase your focus and guide them further into your sales funnel.
+Knowing how close they are to making a purchase can increase your focus and guide them further into your sales funnel.

-Predictive analytics are used to explore how engagement, buyer behavior, demographics, marketing, and purchase intent converge.
+Predictive analytics explore how engagement, buyer behavior, demographics, marketing, and purchase intent converge.
 These factors affect a customer’s readiness to purchase.
-Ideally, you want your leads to display a high purchase and buying intent.
+Ideally, your leads display a high purchase and buying intent.

 - What is Purchase Intent in B2B Marketing?

 - Why Is Purchase Intent Crucial for Sales?

 - How to Gather Purchase Intent Data

 - 6 Tips to Generate Leads and Sales Using Purchase Intent